25 Tips To Boost Comfiness When Travelling With Back Pain

 • Adjust your car seat to a comfortable position that provides adequate lumbar support.

 • Consider using a seat cushion or back support device designed specifically for back pain relief.
-The SNUGL lumbar support is designed to fit cars, too.
+The Snugl lumbar support is designed to fit cars, too.

 • Avoid slouching or leaning forward while driving, as it can strain your back.
 Maintain an upright posture and use the headrest for support [7].